MetOffice/lfric_core/documentation/source/pages/main.rst

   the dependency between LFRic applications and the IO infrastructure, assuming that in the future, support for other IO packages may be required.
-- The ``inventory`` component supports applications that need to create key-value pair datasets based on a bespoke key.
+- The ``inventory`` component is a self-contained component which supports applications that need to create key-value pair datasets based on a bespoke key.
 - The ``driver`` component provides data structures and code that can be used to construct applications in a common way, for example to impose the `init`, `step`, `finalise` paradigm that is common for numerical modelling systems.
 The benefits of using a particular part of the driver component can be reduced develpment and maintenance cost.
-However, use of bespoke driver code for non-standard application requirements is not forbidden.
+However, it is possible to pick and choose useful parts of the driver component; bespoke driver code can be used for application requirements that are not supported.

-An application repository may choose to create components for holding commonly-used science algorithms.
+An application repository may choose to create components for holding commonly-used science algorithms or interface code for calling out to external science libraries.